-C. Each contract shall contain the name of the promoter, the name of the boxer, and the amount of compensation to be paid to the boxer by the promoter and shall comply with the minimum provisions promulgated by the Association of Boxing Commissions.
+C. Each contract shall contain the name of the promoter, the name of the boxer, and the amount of compensation to be paid to the boxer by the promoter and shall comply with the minimum provisions promulgated by the Association of Boxing Commissions [and contained in the federal Professional Boxing Safety Act of 1996 (15 USC § 6301 et seq.), as amended].

-18 VAC 120-40-260.
+13 18 VAC 120-40-260.
 Equipment to be provided by boxing seconds.